mrpushp/terraform-vpc-db/README.md

 `tags = ["ans_group:backend"]`.
 A VSI can be assigned to multiple groups, by the addition of multiple `ans_group:` prefixed tags.

-In this example VSI's are grouped by the Terraform module (frontend) used for deployment.
+In this example VSI's are grouped by the Terraform module (backend) used for deployment.
 This ensures the match between the VPC network configuration of a VSI and the Ansible role deployed on the VSI.

 Correct specification of tags is essential for operation of the Ansible dynamic inventory script used by Ansible to retrieve host information from the Terraform State file.
 The tags here should match the roles